dxfrontier/cds-ts-repository/README.md

   protected srv : Service

   constructor(srv : Service) {
-    super('MyEntity')
+    super(MyEntity)
     this.srv = srv;
   }

   public aMethod(req : Request) {

-    // BaseRepository predefined methods using the 'MyEntity' entity
+    // BaseRepository predefined methods using the MyEntity entity
-    // All methods parameters will allow only parameters of type 'MyEntity'
+    // All methods parameters will allow only parameters of type MyEntity

     const result1 = await this.create(...)
     const result2 = await this.createAll(...)